wise-old-man/wise-old-man/.github/contributing/docs-guide.md

 I also suggest using Visual Studio Code as your IDE, with the following extensions installed:

-- Docker _(only necessary if you want to also develop the API)_
-- ES7 React/Redux/GraphQL/React-Native snippets
 - ESLint
 - Prettier - Code formatter